It doesn’t take a genius to know that some things are worth more than diamonds.

 “★★★★ Realia is an enchanting journey seen from an eleven-year-old’s perspective and understanding, brilliantly told by Ulric Alvin Watts.”

 I wrote Realia with boys in the fourth and fifth grades in mind.
 I was inspired to write it by the lack of interest in reading expressed by boys, with a dearth in books that boys would find appealing being one of the possible reasons.
 That said, it may very well prove appealing beyond that demographic.

 If you have a son who has trouble finding books he’s interested in, take note: Realia features action, adventure, mystery, treasure, weirdness, danger, intrigue, and yogurt.
 And at barely over 30,000 words, it doesn’t require much of an investment.

 Read the first quarter or so of the book here!

 (If you’re considering purchasing this book for someone else and could use some more information about it, you can go here for a slightly more detailed synopsis.
-Just be warned that it spoils some major plot twists.)
+If you would like to know more about any content of the book that might be considered objectionable for young readers, you can go here.
+Just be warned that these links spoil some major plot twists.)

 Available at these retailers: